-On supported platforms, the cuda-cross-armhf and cuda-cross-ppc64el packages install all the packages required for cross-platform development to ARMv7 and POWER8, respectively.
+On supported platforms, the cuda-cross-armhf, cuda-cross-aarch64, and cuda-cross-ppc64el packages install all the packages required for cross-platform development to ARMv7, ARMv8, and POWER8, respectively.
 The libraries and header files of the target architecture's display driver package are also installed to enable the cross compilation of driver applications.
 The cuda-cross-<arch> packages do not install the native display driver.